Contact the Music Graduate Office

 Also, make sure any elective courses or approved substitutions have been documented and formally approved by the chair of your department and the director of graduate studies (details on the approval process are here).

-All coursework (including guided electives) must be completed prior to the oral exam.
+All coursework (including Other Required Credits general electives) must be completed prior to the oral exam.

 c.
 Recitals.
 Performance, conducting, and composition majors must have completed a minimum number of recitals before taking the major field exam.
 The number required varies by degree:

 |DM Brass Pedagogy||1 recital|

 |DM Brass Performance||2 recitals|